New technology connects family with NICU baby

 Libby went into the delivery room without her husband.
 He was out of town for work and couldn’t make it back in time.

-After that Dustin’s only way to see his Daughter was through cameras recently installed inside CHRISTUS Health’s NICU.
-The technology, called NIC-View, is a small camera that has been mounted on top of the baby’s bed so parents can watch their child 24 hours a day.
-They download an app, set up an account, and can view their child through the push of a button.
+After that, Dustin’s only way to see his Daughter was through cameras recently installed in CHRISTUS Health’s NICU.

+The technology, called NIC-View, is a small camera that has been mounted atop a baby’s bed so parents can watch their child 24 hours a day.
+They download an app, set up an account then can view their child through the push of a button.

 Even after Libby was discharged from the hospital and Aubrey stayed, she was able to check in on her daughter.